 Payment for the courses must be made in advance, on receipt of which documentation will be emailed.
-Contact between students and the Association will be addressed to Nombu, the Course Co-ordinator, at email@example.com.
+Contact between students and the Association will be addressed to Mandisa, the Membership and Course Co-ordinator, at email@example.com.

 In exceptional cases candidates, who possess appropriate qualifications and/or experience, may, on application, be granted exemption from one or more of the prescribed modules.